Biology vs. Chemistry: A Major Decision

 Trying to weigh the big decision: biology vs. chemistry?
 Read on to learn about what makes each discipline unique so you can make the most well-informed decision about becoming a biology, chemistry, or biochemistry major.

-What do I learn from biology courses?
+What will I learn in biology courses?

 Biology is not all numbers, however.
 Scientific data is often difficult or intimidating for audiences, so biologists have to be experts in clear, concise presentation of ideas through both their speaking and writing.

-Biology students have to be in love with the scientific method—knowing how to design and execute experiments.
+A biology student should be in love with the scientific method—knowing how to design and execute experiments.
 Identifying constants and variables and running plenty of tests to make sure you are ready for any eventuality are skills that cross many disciplines, but biology absolutely depends on these skills.

 You also need to be comfortable, and preferably excited, about learning the latest technology and trying new tools.
 Any scientist needs to be at one with their instruments, so gadget love is a big plus.

-So, what do I do with my bachelor’s degree in biology?
+What can I do with my bachelor's degree in biology?

 You probably think first of biology leading to a job doing research, and that’s true—a lot of biologists make time in the lab during their career.
 They work primarily for academic institutions on specific projects, publishing studies and reviewing articles from others.
 Lab jobs can also be part of private companies or government offices, working on product testing or prevention of infectious diseases.